 - The LCRV Region will provide safe and inviting routes used by cyclists and pedestrians.
-They are assets that improve regional connectivity, promote public health, - The LCRV Region has an equitable network of bicycle and pedestrian amenities that are accessible to users across the Region. - The LCRV Region provides bicycle and pedestrian facilities that connect village centers and nodes as well as the open space resources that are so valued across the
+They are assets that improve regional connectivity, promote public health, and are economic drivers. - The LCRV Region has an equitable network of bicycle and pedestrian amenities that are accessible to users across the Region. - The LCRV Region provides bicycle and pedestrian facilities that connect village centers and nodes as well as the open space resources that are so valued across the